-- Children will know and understand the history of these islands as a chronological narrative.
-From the earliest times to the present.
+- Children will know and understand the history of these islands as a chronological narrative, from the earliest times to the present days.

 - Children will know and understand significant aspects of the history of the wider world.

-- Children will know and be able to use abstract terms such as, empire, civilisation and peasantry.
+- Children will know and be able to use Tier 3 vocabulary such as empire, civilisation and peasantry.

 - Children will understand historical concepts such as continuity and change.

 - Children will understand the methods of historical enquiry.